-The itonxilyzer 5000 (Intoxi-LIE-zer) is the standard machine for taking breath tests in the state of Texas.
+The intoxilyzer 9000 (Intoxi-LIE-zer) is the standard machine for taking breath tests in the state of Texas.
 This is the breath test that counts.
 If you take a breath test on the side of the road on a Portable Breath Test (PBT) it really doesn’t count and will not help you in keeping your license.
-The intoxilyzer 5000 is old and is soon to be replaced.
-It is not unusual for a machine to break down or be pulled out of service.
-Texas will soon be “upgrading” to the Intoxilyzer 9000, which will have a result print-out that can show whether the DWI breath test was valid through a number of statistics.
+The Intoxilyzer 9000 has the ability to have a result print-out that can show whether the DWI breath test was valid through a number of statistics.
 However, the State of Texas doesn’t want a Defendant to have access to those statistics and has mandated they not be shown on a results page.
 The Miers Law Firm looks for signs of damaged machines in their Texas DWI cases.
 Aside from the machine malfunctioning, it can make mistakes on the testing itself.
 DWI attorney Mitch Miers looks for these mistakes to use in the defense of his clients.

 If you refuse to provide a specimen of breath, the odds are high that an officer will obtain a warrant to collect a specimen of breath.
 At this point, you have no right to refuse.
 The code of criminal procedure states that an officer must present a warrant to the owner of the property (blood) being seized.
 This requires more than a cursory flashing of the document.